sajidjavid222/sajid-javid.github.io/_pages/about.md

 # 👋 Welcome to My Portfolio

 Welcome!
-I'm **Sajid Javid**, a Ph.D. student in Computer Science and Engineering at **IIIT Delhi**.
-I’m passionate about building intelligent system models that tackle real-world challenges using the power of machine learning and AI with primary focus on wireless communications and networks.
+I'm **Sajid Javid**, a second-year **Ph.D. student** in the **Department of Computer Science and Engineering** at **IIIT Delhi**.
+I’m passionate about building intelligent system models that tackle real-world challenges using the power of machine learning and AI with a primary focus on wireless communications and networks.
+I am currently working as part of the i-CPS (Intelligent Communication, Processing, and Sensing) Lab, where we focus on developing algorithms and implementations for intelligent wireless communication and sensing systems.

 Throughout my education and research experiences, I have explored diverse areas within computer science, collaborating on projects that span artificial intelligence, computer vision, natural language processing, and wireless communication.
 These experiences have shaped my approach to problem-solving and fueled my passion for learning and experimentation.